 There remains a disconnect between experimental studies that provide green roof efficacy results in particular contexts and watershed modeling results that extrapolate these findings to large scales.
 In this paper, we model watershed-scale hydrologic discharge for four urban watersheds in Seattle, Washington.
 We use a spatially explicit (i.e., gridded) watershed model called VELMA to explicitly account for spatially distributed urbanized land cover—in particular, a 1-m land use/ land cover (LULC) data layer (resampled to 10 m) differentiates buildings, roads and other impermeable surfaces (e.g., parking lots, sidewalks), trees, and grass.
 After initial calibration and validation with observed hydrologic discharge data, we construct four scenarios of varying levels of green roof implementations that randomly distribute green roof parameterizations to existing buildings in each of the watersheds (i.e., 25%, 50%, 75%, 100%).
 We run two sets of scenarios to test the effects of installing intensive vs. extensive green roofs and compare the resulting hydrologic discharge with the baseline simulations.

-Using this methodology, the study will provide two major contributions.
+Using this methodology, the study provides two major contributions.
 First, until now, green roofs have not been incorporated within the VELMA watershed model.
-Therefore, our parameterizations and model improvements will be useful for future studies that seek to use VELMA or similar watershed models to simulate the impacts of green roofs, perhaps among other green and traditional infrastructure development, on discharge and peak stormflow in other watersheds.
-Second, by testing scenarios of green roof implementations in four urban watersheds in Seattle, Washington, our results will provide estimates for the amount of green roof areal implementations that are needed to achieve various reductions in peak stormflow.
+Therefore, our parameterizations and model improvements are useful for future studies seeking to use VELMA or similar watershed models to simulate the impacts of green roofs --perhaps among other green and traditional infrastructure development -- on discharge and peak stormflow in other watersheds.
+Second, by testing scenarios of green roof implementations in four urban watersheds in Seattle, Washington, our results provide estimates for the amount of green roof areal implementations needed to achieve various reductions in peak stormflow.
 By simulating the impacts of converting every roof in the watershed to a green roof (100% implementation), we provide an upper limit on the possible peak stormflow reductions that can be expected for these Seattle watersheds.
 These results can inform decision makers when crafting programs to support the adoption of urban green infrastructure including green roofs.

 2. Materials and Methods